petervaro/prelude/README.md

 ![prelude](img/logo.png?raw=true "logo")

-`prelude` is a tiny package, that contains essential definitions for higher-level but low-cost abstractions in C. It is conforming and portable.
-The types, their methods and unified values can be used to decide comparison ordering; to indicate *proxy* objects' ownership of their members; to store any pointer in a truly generic pointer type; and to pass message along with the scalar expression to an assertion.
+`prelude` is a tiny package, that contains essential definitions for higher-level but low-cost abstractions in strictly conforming C. The types, their methods and unified values can be used to decide comparison ordering; to indicate *proxy* objects' ownership of their members; to store any pointer in a truly generic pointer type; and to pass message along with the scalar expression to an assertion.

 - [Dependencies](#dependencies)
 - [Install](#install)